dagger/dagger/docs/current/labs/project-zenith.md

 ### Downloading an experimental build

-You can download an experimental build of dagger from [github.com/jpadams/shykes-dagger-zenith-builder](https://github.com/jpadams/shykes-dagger-zenith-builder/releases/tag/nightly).
+You can download this experimental build of Dagger from [github.com/jpadams/shykes-dagger-zenith-builder](https://github.com/jpadams/shykes-dagger-zenith-builder/releases/tag/nightly).

 Select the right build using your OS (darwin or linux) and platform (amd64 or arm64), and move it to a directory within your path, for example: